EmileBedard/cart253/Projects/frogfrogfrog-Remixed_EB/modjam_plan.md

 I want to do a simple and design title screen.
 My idea is to use orange and a code like monospace typo with the title displayed on 3 rows.
 My idea is that the second "O" is a big fly with buzzing wings (sine wave movement) that you need to eat to start the game. the instructions would be written on top and the call to action to start the game would be on the bottom.

 > To do:
-- add title object with all details
+- X add title object with all details
-- add buzzing fly with sine wave animation for the wings
+- X add buzzing fly with sine wave animation for the wings
-- add game states to stay on the title screen until it starts, holding off the main game
+- X add game states to stay on the title screen until it starts, holding off the main game
-- add trigger if big initial fly is eaten, then, start the game and thus change the game state after hiding the title screen
+- X add trigger if big initial fly is eaten, then, start the game and thus change the game state after hiding the title screen
 - make the trigger add one to the initial score (built later on)

 I think that's all ? might modifiy or add up later on